Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 Any scenario that requires real-time messaging between server and clients or among clients following publish-subscribe patterns can benefit from using Web PubSub.
 Developers no longer need to poll the server by sending repeated HTTP requests at intervals, which is wasteful and hard-to-scale.

 As shown in the diagram below, your clients establish WebSocket connections with your Web PubSub resource.
 This client library:
-- simplifies managing client connections,
+- simplifies managing client connections
 - simplifies sending messages among clients
 - automatically retries after unintended drops of client connection
 - reliably deliveries messages in number and in order after recovering from connection drops